vivekk-117/CQ_Website/README.md

 2. All layouts are made responsive across mobile, tablet, and desktop using CSS Flexbox.
 3. Staggered animations or smooth transitions using keyframes.

-The other design approaches used was proper structuring of the webpage, deciding the color pallette, invoking navigation bar features, etc.
+The other design approaches used was proper structuring of the webpage, deciding the color pallette, invoking navigation bar features,using tailwind to create a contact us form, etc.